aabailey29/Generalized-Langevin-Protein-Model/README.md

 fit_integral_kernel uses the simulated MD data to fit an integral kernel to be used in the GLE model.
 We have a choice of using a kernel with 1,2 or 3 parameters for increasingly better fits.

 GLE is the generalized langevin model that simulates the movement of a protein.

+dataread validates the model using protein data from LLNL